nci/scores/docs/docstring_template.md

         ValueError: if there are values in `fcst` and `obs` which are invalid

     Notes:
+        - This section is optional.
-        Any additional comments or notes should go here.
+        - Any additional comments or notes should go here.

     References:
         - If possible, a citation to the first (original) paper introducing the score/metric.
         - In addition, if that paper is not open access, please also add an open access reference.
-        - The preferred referencing style for journal articles is [APA (7th edition)](https://apastyle.apa.org/style-grammar-guidelines/references/examples/journal-article-references)
+        - The preferred referencing style for journal articles is [APA (7th edition).](https://apastyle.apa.org/style-grammar-guidelines/references/examples/journal-article-references)
         - Example reference below:
         - Sorooshian, S., Duan, Q., & Gupta, V. K. (1993).
 Calibration of rainfall-runoff models:
           Application of global optimization to the Sacramento Soil Moisture Accounting Model.